Observing the Migdal effect from nuclear recoils of neutral particles with liquid xenon and argon detectors: Detector simulation

-Steps 3. and 4. are performed by NEST using their standard yield calculations for nuclear recoils, electronic recoils and a photon with energy $E_{nl}$.
+Steps 3. and 4. are performed by NEST using the yield calculations for a nuclear recoil with energy $E_R$ and electronic recoils with energy $E_{nl}$ and $E_{e}$.
+The electronic recoils use NEST's $\beta$ model, which we found to be most suitable for modelling a Migdal event (see appendix~\ref{app:yieldModel} for further details).
 Here we have assumed that we can treat the yield calculations for the three sources of energy independently, while treating the quanta jointly.
-While this may not capture the microphysics of a Migdal event, we consider this a starting point for future experimental or theoretical explorations.
+While these choices may not capture the microphysics of a Migdal event, we consider this a starting point for future experimental or theoretical explorations.
 Indeed, the reason an experimental calibration of the Migdal effect is desired is because the detector response is unknown.
-This procedure is can also be applied to the simulation of the Migdal effect for WIMPs\footnote{Our implementation is available at \href{https://doi.org/10.5281/zenodo.5587760}{10.5281/zenodo.5587760}}.
+This procedure can also be applied to the simulation of the Migdal effect for WIMPs\footnote{Our implementation is available at \href{https://doi.org/10.5281/zenodo.5587760}{10.5281/zenodo.5587760}}.

 We performed simulations following the above steps for each of our four sources of nuclear recoils: neutrons, reactor neutrinos, SNS neutrinos and the chromium decay neutrinos.
 In each case, we simulated a sufficient number of events ($\sim 10^5$ - $10^6$ events) to estimate the ratio of NR to Migdal events and the absolute Migdal rate passing basic detector cuts.
 The results are summarized in table~\ref{tab:results}.
 Given the low probability of Migdal events, even in the best cases our results were dominated by nuclear recoil samples.
 To improve our sampling of the S1-S2 distribution of Migdal events, further simulations were performed with a scaled Migdal probability.
 The resulting NR and Migdal events were binned in the S1-log(S2) to produce the 1 and 2$\sigma$ confidence regions given in Fig.~\ref{fig:xe_S1S2}.
 These regions indicate how well separated the NR and Migdal events are, but do not demonstrate how well they can be distinguished on an event-by-event basis.
 To address this we overlay a representative sample of events at the true NR to Migdal event ratio.